 Aspengrove School's calendar provides for generous holidays with many days outside of the traditional school breaks.
 This has been done, in part, in order to provide families with the opportunity to take advantage of holidaying during the off-season.
 We request that parents make every effort to schedule absences from school in conjunction with the school holidays.
-While family vacations can often contribute to your child's overall learning, extended absences can adversely affect their learning at school.
+Extended absences can adversely affect student learning at school.